“I scheme Brazil will take it,” Rinzlo says as the taxi pulls away.

 When we broke up Rinzlo offered to throw me a “Fuck that bitch” party.

 I look at Rinzlo in the rear-view mirror.
 I’ve known him longer than he’s known his own father.
 I know he’s got a side-chick for every girlfriend—which makes six women orbiting him in total—but the love of his life is Kim, some girl who broke his heart in the sixth grade.
 He still carries that Valentine’s Day trauma with him, deep like a subterranean lake with unknown monsters lurking in the dark.
 I know Rinzlo wishes he’d had the courage to continue studying art.
-I’ve seen his sketches—all winged beasts and nubian queens and black superheroes, but they’re pretty decent.
-He’s still got the township adaptation of The Flash that I think is dope.
+I’ve seen his sketches—all winged beasts and nubian queens and black superheroes.
+He’s still got the township adaptation of The Flash.
 Everyone knows the fastest man in the world would come from the ghetto.
 Rinzlo had to shelve his paints and pastels after high school.
-He had responsibilities back home, the kind that could only be met by doing a boring and unfulfilling accounting degree.
-I don’t think the lost arts major hurt him as much as it did losing the rest of us when we went to Cape Town for university.
-Only Rinzlo stayed behind because of the “for poorer” I mentioned earlier.
-I think those four years without us did a number on him.
-When we got back the first thing we did was call him up and do our best to get the band back together.
-We’re still a work in progress.
-We’ve changed too much over the years, and it’s sad to see old rockers try to play the music of their youth.
+He had responsibilities back home, the kind that could only be met by doing a boring and unfulfilling journalism degree.
+I don’t think the lost arts major hurt him as much as losing the rest of us when we went to South Africa for university.
+Rinzlo stayed behind because of the “for poorer” I mentioned earlier.
+Those four years without us must’ve been lonely.
+When we got back we got the band back together.
+We’ve changed too much over the years, and it’s sad to see old rockers playing the music of their youth.

 Rinzlo yawns loudly and sees me looking at him.
 “What, nigga?”

-I realise I know Rinzlo from the butter and bread sandwiches we shared on the primary school playground to this afternoon’s curry bunny during our lunch break when he said I should come over to his place just to kick it.
+I’ve known Rinzlo since the butter and bread sandwiches we shared on the primary school playground to this afternoon’s curry bunny during our lunch break.
 When you’ve been friends that long you don’t just discard a nigga and get the new-new on the market.

 Nah.
 We’re semper fi through and through.

 The problem, though, is that I’m in my Joan Didion days—some of my best—and I can feel my friendships being tested.
-While I’m not exactly living my year of magical thinking as poetically as she did, I’m doing my best to examine things and make them less scary.
 I’m writing again.
 Not a lot, and nothing great, certainly nothing that’ll blow a hole through memoir writing.
 But just enough to feel the familiar itch of curiosity, the blank space between paragraphs filled with possibility, and the thrill of writing towards some conclusion.
 Many of the things that leak from the pen are about the boys and our times together.
-There are some soppy musings on the nature of love dedicated to my ex.
 A lot of the shit is about my mother.
 It’s been a while since her passing failed to rip the universe in two and bring an end to physics and memory.
 The world spins on, gravity holds steady, and each day drags me further away from the cold comfort of loss, from the warmth of grief, from the nigga sorrow that justifies every weakness of the soul, every sleight against man, woman, and child, and every tiny cruelty to strangers and friends alike.
 These are days of silence.
 These are nights of loneliness and dealing, and reading, and doing my best to peel myself away from the scene and herd.

 The passing houses lose their colours.
 The yards contract and pinch against greying walls.
 We’re in the poor part of town now.
-Not poor-poor, but cool-poor, the kind of place that’ll be called real or authentic by anyone trying to get themselves some street cred.
+Not poor-poor, but cool-poor, the kind of place that’ll be called real or authentic by anyone looking for street cred.
 The taxi veers to the left and brakes aggressively.

 —“One to Gorea—sjoe, nee dankie.”